CarlaBuongiorno/OceanThrills/README.md

 - A 404 page to help the user navigate back home.
 - On medium screen devices and larger, the __current weather__ for Mauritius, displayed in the middle of the navigation bar at all times .
 - On small screen divices, the __current weather__ for Mauritius displayed next to the title of each activity page.
+- I originally had the maps a little more zoomed in which was great for large screens, but it was then too zoomed in on smaller screens, so in order for the maps to display best on small screen, I zoomed them out and so they are now a lot smaller on larger screen sizes.
+I'm sure there is a way to make the maps more responsive to different screen sizes, but I have decided to leave that task as a future feature due to time constraints.
+- __Marker Clustering__ would be a great way to get around the fact that there are so many markers on each map and a user cannot access them easily while they are so close together.
+Due to time constraints, I leave this as a future feature.

 ## 4. Technologies and Resources Used
 ### Languages